brnco/thm/README.md

 # makevideos

-this script takes the raw video captures delivered by THM perosnnel and:
+this script takes the raw video captures delivered by THM personnel and:

 1. concatenates the < 4GB files into 1 long file